d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 ### Data Preprocessing

 In the preceding chapters, we scaled images to make them fit the input shape of the model.
 In semantic segmentation, this method would require us to re-map the predicted pixel categories back to the original-size input image.
 It would be very difficult to do this precisely, especially in segmented regions with different semantics.
 To avoid this problem, we crop the images to set dimensions and do not scale them.
-Specially, we use the random cropping method used in image augmentation to crop the same region from input images and their labels.
+Specifically, we use the random cropping method used in image augmentation to crop the same region from input images and their labels.

 ```{.python .input  n=8}
 # This function is saved in the gluonbook package for future use.